Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Shapley-PC

 \section{Shapley-PC}

-We aim at improving the discovery of v-structures, and hence the overall accuracy of the graph extracted from the data, by lowering the dependence on a single wrong test when deciding about colliders with sample data.

-We propose to choose the v-structures based on the Shapley value of the variable under consideration to be a collider when evaluating an UT, by defining a principled decision rule based on game theory, where we analyse the behaviour of the observed significance level when adding a candidate collider to the conditioning set, regardless of what is already in it.
-Shapley values are very well suited for the task in that they calculate the marginal value-added of a player (a variable) upon joining a team (a conditioning set).
+\paragraph{Shapley Decision Rule} We propose to orient v-structures based on the Shapley value of the variable under consideration to be a collider in a UT.
+For this, we define a principled decision rule based on game theory, that analyses the behaviour of the $p$-value of the independence tests between two variables, when adding a candidate collider to the conditioning set.
+Shapley values are very well suited for the task, in that they calculate the contribution of a player (a variable) upon joining a team (a conditioning set).
+Note that $p$-values here are treated as a measure of association between variables, akin to their interpretation and usage in~\citep{tsamardinos2006MMHC}.